vladimirfomene/movie-api/outline.md

 * JDK 10
 * Any text editor or IDE of your choice, though I recommend Intellij

-## Theorotical Foundation for Spring WebFlux
+## Theoretical Foundation for Spring WebFlux

+### Problem Statement: Blocking I/O
+* Briefly explain it.

+### Solution: Non-Blocking Asynchronous I/O
+* Briefly explain the solution.

 ### What is Reactive Programming?
 * Introduce reactive programming as described by the reactive manifesto.